KMcClard/KH23/README.md

 How to run:

     1) Open command prompt
+        i) go into /FantasyLib
-        i) If it is your first time running must use:
+        ii) If it is your first time running must use:
             "npm install"
             "npm install dotenv"
             "npm install cors"